YeatsMar/BackPropagation/READCNN.md

 test accuracy 0.99442
 ~~~

-The above is CV result, in case of overfitting and dependency of similarity, extract 20% as test set and test set had no data augmentation.
+In case of overfit and dependency of similarity, I extracted 20% original dataset as test set and test set had no data augmentation.
+The accuracy is still as high as **0.985994**.

 ~~~
 step 0, training accuracy 0.0725436